 This Example is intended to help you compare the cost of investing in the Fund with the cost of investing in other funds.
 The Example assumes that you invest \$10,000 in the Fund for the time periods indicated.
 The Example also assumes that your investment has a 5% return each year and that the Fund's operating expenses remain the same.
-This Example does not reflect any brokerage commissions that you may pay on purchases and sales of your shares.
 Although your actual costs may be higher or lower, based on these assumptions, whether you do or do not sell your shares, your costs would be:

-1 Year 3 Years 5 Years 10 Years \$107 \$334 \$579 \$1,283
+1 Year 3 Years 5 Years 10 Years \$105 \$328 \$569 \$1,259